Not sure where to begin? Contact our Yoga Advisor for personal guidance!

 Is Hot Yoga For Me?

-The owner of Dragonfly HATES being hot (her husband would say that’s an understatement), but LOVES hot yoga.
+The owner of Dragonfly HATES being hot, but LOVES hot yoga.
 Sounds weird, right?
 We find that so many people who say they hate hot summer days or being hot in general actually find that they love hot yoga.
 There’s something about the combination of the hot room and doing yoga that is just so invigorating and detoxifying–a lot of people compare it to getting a massage.
 You will thank us when class is over!

 Can My Child Do Yoga?

 At Dragonfly, your child must be 14 years of age to attend yoga classes (16 years to do the Fire or Fusion class) and a parent/guardian must attend class with them.
 A minor can do yoga without a parent/guardian starting at age 16, but a parent/guardian must come into the studio to sign a waiver.

 Shoes It is customary to remove your shoes when you enter a yoga studio.
 We provide shoe cubbies where you may leave your bag, shoes, clothing, etc. If a staff member isn’t at the desk, the front door will be locked, so your belongings are secure.
 We cannot be held responsible for lost or stolen items.